usedhondacivic/usedhondacivic.github.io/projects/raymarching/content.md

 *insert graphics demo*

 You may have noticed that this method assumes nothing about the contents of the scene.
 Because of it's generality this lighting will work on any subject, no matter how complex.

+### Ambient Occlusion and Glow

+Ambient occlusion refers to the effect that ambient light has on the shading of a scene.
+Parts of a scene that are more exposed (less occluded) tend to get brighter due to light bounced from other objects.
+Similarly, details and crevices are less exposed (more occluded) and therefore get less ambient lighting.
+Calculating the reflections of ambient light in the scene is extremely expensive using ray tracing methods, but ray marching offers a computationally "free" alternative.
+We are already keeping track of the number of iterations the ray takes to march to the object, and it turns out this number is a good estimate of the occlusion of the pixel.
+A higher number of iterations means that the ray passed closely by objects during its travel.
+We can use this as a metric of occlusion while shading to get a remarkably realistic approximation of "true" ambient occlusion.

+*insert demo*

 ### Fractal Distance Fields